 A long winter can be hard on seniors who are house bound so we found a way to bring a glow to early March by giving 400 daffodils to Meals on Wheels clients through Elder Services.
-On March 14, 2017, daffodils not only went out with the meals, but brightened tables in the dining room of the Dennis Senior Center and in the Golden Age room.
+On Tuesday, March 13, 2018, daffodils will go out with the meals and brighten tables in the dining room of the Dennis Senior Center and in the Golden Age room.

 When the Outreach Coordinator from the Dennis Council on Aging approached the Friends about supporting this Food Bank program, many of our Board members became its first volunteers, distributing the much- welcomed bags of food to Dennis seniors.
 We have also made a monetary donation and purchased Christmas gifts for clients in 2017.

 The Brown Bag Program distributes these bags to Dennis seniors at the Dennis Senior Center the first Friday of every month.